wgrodzicki/CS50X_Final_Project/README.md

 # **The Eradicator**
 ## Wojciech Grodzicki's CS50x Final Project
 #
 This is "The Eradicator", a 2D side-scroller game available directly in the browser.
 You can play it straight away or, optionally, register to set up an account and keep track of your scores!
+Take a look at [my video explaining](https://youtu.be/YYejFXN4yGc) the project.

 ![Menu sample](/game/static/images/menu_sample.png)